(All fields required)

 Fellowship: Pediatric Epilepsy, Cincinnati Children's Hospital Medical Center, Cincinnati, OH, 2013.

 Fernández IS, Abend NS, Agadi S, An S, Arya R, Carpenter JL, Chapman KE, Gaillard WD, Glauser TA, Golstein DB, Goldstein JL, Goodkin HP, Hahn CD, Heinzen EL, Mikati MA, Peariso K, Pestian JP, Ream M, Riviello, Jr., JJ, Tasker RC, Williams K, Loddenkemper T, for pediatric Status Epilepticus Research Group (pSERG).
 Gaps and opportunities in refractory status epilepticus research in children: A multi-center approach by the Pediatric Status Epilepticus Research Group (pSERG).
 Seizure.
-In press.
+2014 Feb;23(2):87-97.

 Arya R, Anand V, Chansoria M. Hashimoto Encephalopathy presenting as Progressive Myoclonus Epilepsy syndrome.
 Eur J Paediatr Neurol.
 2013 Jan;17(1):102-4.